Independent Journalist Discovers a $150,000 Public Procurement Fraud Linked to President’s Book in Uzbekistan

 Upon learning that this potential corruption case involved the ministry, Mirzo was skeptical that the relevant government bodies would do anything to address the issue.
 So, he decided to look at the matter from a different angle.

-To his satisfaction, the state bodies confirmed that the companies had indeed violated the law by not obtaining the consent of the copyright holder to distribute the book.
+To his satisfaction, the state bodies confirmed that the companies had indeed violated the law by not obtaining the explicit consent of the copyright holder to distribute the book.